Chainmail plays an important role in shielding the wearer from possible injury.

 In the apparel industry it is common to use a motorised rotating blade to cut several thicknesses of fabric at once for reasons of efficiency.
 The knife is guided using one hand and the other hand, the one at risk, is used to hold down the layers of cloth.
 Chainmail has been shown to offer the greatest resistance to cutting by powered rotating knives.

-In Europe all such chainmail products are classified as personal protective equipment (PPE) and are covered by the PPE Directive, which requires that they are CE marked before being placed on the European market.
+In Europe all such chainmail products are classified as personal protective equipment (PPE) and are covered by the PPE Regulation, which requires that they are CE marked before being placed on the European market.
 Chainmail products are classified as category 2 or 'intermediate' PPE, requiring a notified body such as SATRA to perform a type examination before they can be CE marked.
 Testing to an appropriate harmonised standard is usually required as part of this process.
 The standard is EN 14328:2005 in the case of chainmail gloves for powered tools.

 EN 14328:2005 contains both requirements and test procedures for gloves for use with powered knives.
 The impact cut resistance test is specified in EN ISO 13998 and consists of a knife blade mounted on a 1 kilogram mass which is allowed to fall 250mm onto the sample of chainmail.
 In order to meet the requirement for cut resistance, the chainmail must resist penetration by the tip of the knife blade.
 Other requirements concern innocuousness, area of protective coverage, size of interstices (gaps), and the strength of connection between glove and armguard.

 Different types of cutting edge are used in powered knives, from rotary or straight blades with straight edges to scalloped edges or even serrated or saw-toothed edges.
 Users must appreciate that even chainmail will eventually be cut through by a powered blade and toothed edge knives with teeth more than 1mm in height pose a risk of snagging in the chain mail material, which might create other hazards.